Skip to the main content

 Admission Requirements

-• Applicants must achieve a minimum 5 GPA calculated from the most recently attempted 30 credits
+• Applicants must achieve a minimum 2.5 GPA (calculated from the most recently attempted 30 credits) to be considered for admission.

-• GPA for full admission is calculated from final grades
+• GPA for full admission is calculated from the final grades.

-• All degree requirements must be completed in the Winter semester preceding the Fall intake
+• All degree requirements must be completed by the Winter semester preceding the Fall intake.

-• First degrees must include 2 courses in Literature and Composition (English or French)
+• First degree must include 2 courses in Literature and Composition (English or French).

-• First degrees must have either a major concentration in a teaching subject or an appropriate range of courses in a teaching subject, as outlined below for teachable subject areas
+• First degree must have either a major concentration in a teaching subject or an appropriate range of courses in a teaching subject, as outlined below for teachable subject areas.

 • Specific Teachable Subject Area criteria includes: